 Kids are awesome conversation starters.
 Not sure what to say to someone you’ve just met on an African safari?
 Leave the introductions to the little ones.
 It’s easy to react to something kids do or say and before you know it, others will be inclined to join in.

 Travel Feeds Imagination

-No matter how many stories you read about the Grand Canyon or movies you see about Niagara Falls, the only way to truly experience their majesty is to be there in real time.
-It isn’t until kids actually see the vastness of the dessert or the hugeness of a humpback whale that they’re able to comprehend all that exists beyond their own backyards.
-This is how we fuel their imaginations and instil a sense of wonder and adventure that they can pass along when they have families of their own.
+No matter how many stories you read about the Grand Canyon or movies you see about Niagara Falls, the only way to truly experience their majesty is to be there in real-time.
+It isn’t until kids actually see the vastness of the desert or the hugeness of a humpback whale that they’re able to comprehend all that exists beyond their own backyards.
+This is how we fuel their imaginations and instill a sense of wonder and adventure that they can pass along when they have families of their own.